tkn-tub/ns3-gym/doc/tutorial-pt-br/source/index.rst

 	This is the *ns-3 Tutorial*.
 Primary documentation for the ns-3 project is available in five forms:

-Este é o *Tutorial do ns-3* baseado no *ns-3 Tutorial* (inglês).
+Este é o *Tutorial do ns-3* baseado no *ns-3 Tutorial* (inglês), versão 3.14.
 A documentação para o projeto ns-3 esta disponível da seguinte forma:

 ..
 	* `ns-3 Doxygen <http://www.nsnam.org/doxygen/index.html>`_: Documentation of the public APIs of the simulator